paulndungu/AWS-Certified-Cloud-Practitioner-Certification-Notes/README.md

 ## **AWS Glue**

-- AWS Glue is a fully managed service for performing ETL (Extract, Transform, Load) operations in the cloud.
+- AWS Glue is a serverless, fully managed service for simplifying the process of discovering, preparing, and integrating data from various sources for analytics, machine learning, and application development.
+Basically performing ETL (Extract, Transform, Load) operations in the cloud.
 - It has the ability to automatically discover data sources and create data catalogs.
 - Provides direct integration with popular data stores, thus facilitating data mobility.
 - It has a serverless structure and does not require any extra effort in scaling and server management.

 ## **AWS Macie**

-- AWS Macie is the security service used to automatically discover and classify sensitive information in data stored on AWS.
+- Data security service that uses machine learning and pattern matching to help you automatically discover, classify, and protect sensitive data stored in Amazon S3.
 - Helps meet requirements such as compliance with personal data protection regulations.
 - Powered by machine learning, this service provides insights into data at risk.
 - It has the ability to identify suspicious or risky activities by analyzing user activities and API calls.